 Question: Are any types of crime common in Rome and other cities in Italy?

-All of the cities we will visit on field-trips are relatively safe.
+All of the cities we will visit on field trips are relatively safe.
 The most common crimes are petty, such as pick-pocketing.
 Students need to use common sense, especially when in crowded, touristy areas.
 Wallets and cash should not be kept in pockets, backpacks should be swung forward, and periodically checked to make sure all zippers and pockets are closed.
-Never leave backpacks, cameras, etc. unattended.
+Never leave backpacks, cameras, or other personal belongings unattended.

 Question: What happens if I get sick while traveling?